Use this in Delivery Profitability Calculator

 Charge Closer to the True Cost

-A £12-£15 delivery fee reflects reality.
-Frame it as a premium, hand-delivered service.
-Customers paying £50 or more for flowers generally accept a reasonable delivery charge.
+A £12 to £15 delivery fee reflects reality.
+Frame it as a hand-delivered service, not a courier drop.
+Customers spending £50 or more on flowers generally accept a fair delivery charge.

 Delivery Zones and Tiered Pricing

 Zone-based pricing is the fairest approach.
-Define clear zones from your shop and publish them on your website:
+Set clear zones out from your shop and publish them on your website:

 | Zone | Distance | Charge |